dignome/udpreplaygo/README.md

 A few gotchas - may have to run the playback more than once to get it to start.
 Does not currently handle map changes.

-Through further understanding of the NS2 protocl is may be possible to handle map changes, extract individual games for playback, or even more creative possibilites may be possible.
+Through further understanding of the NS2 protocol it may be possible to handle map changes, extract individual games for playback, or even more creative possibilites may be possible.